hyi96/TaskApp/README.md

 ## Features

 ### 📋 Task Management
-- **Habits** – Repeatable actions with increment counters and optional counter reset cadences (daily, weekly, monthly)
+- **Habits** – Repeatable actions with increment counters and optional counter reset cadences (daily, weekly, monthly) with automatic resets
-- **Dailies** – Recurring tasks with streak tracking and customizable schedules (daily, weekly, monthly, yearly)
+- **Dailies** – Recurring tasks with streak tracking, customizable schedules (daily, weekly, monthly, yearly), and optional time-based autocomplete
 - **Todos** – One-time tasks with optional due dates and checklists
+- **Hide/Unhide** – Archive and restore tasks or rewards without deleting them
+- **Context Menus** – Right-click tasks and rewards for quick actions

 ### 🏆 Gamification
 - **Gold System** – Earn gold by completing tasks, spend it on custom rewards
 - **Streak Bonuses** – Earn bonus gold for maintaining daily streaks (7, 14, 30+ days)
 - **Rewards Shop** – Create custom rewards to purchase with earned gold (one-time or repeatable)

+### ⏱️ Current Activity Timer
+- **Time Tracking** – Set any task as your current activity and track time spent on it
+- **Daily Autocomplete** – Dailies can auto-complete when a configurable time threshold is reached
+- **Overdue Highlighting** – Overdue dailies are visually highlighted with red titles

 ### 📊 Analytics & Insights
 - **Graphs** – Visualize your productivity over time (hourly, daily, weekly, monthly, yearly views)
-- **Activity Logs** – Track all task completions and reward claims with timestamps
+- **Activity Logs** – Track all task completions and reward claims with timestamps and last-completed info
 - **SQLite Database** – Persistent local storage for logs and analytics

 ### 🎨 Customization